pmareke/mysql-for-developers/chapters/queries.md

 - Any changes you make to it make it more difficult to use an index effectively.
 - Move everything to the other side of the operator when possible.

+## Redundant and approximate conditions

+- Redundant conditions refer to query conditions that logically cannot change the result set.
+- The key benefit of redundant conditions lies in the fact that they help unlock indexes without any changes to the table.
+- Redundant and approximate conditions offer a powerful tool for optimizing database queries.

+## Limiting rows

+- If we want to count the number of rows in a table, we should not select all of the data and send it back to our application.
+- Calculations such as minimums, maximums, and averages should be done in the database instead of in our application.
+- Search for distinct values should be also be done in the database.
+- We should always put an `ORDER BY`, otherwise MySQL gets to decide how to order the rows, which can cause inconsistencies.

+## Joins

+- Inner Join:
+    - Takes the left table and the right table and matches them up together based on the criteria you specify.
+    - It only returns results that have a link in both tables.
+- Left Join:
+    - A left join returns all the records from the left table, and any matching records from the right table.
+- Right Join:
+    - A right join returns all the records from the right table, and any matching records from the left table.
+- Full outer joins:
+    - Which returns all rows from both tables, whether or not there's a match.
+    - **MySQL doesn't have this feature**.

+## Indexing joins

+- When MySQL joins tables together, it needs to figure out which rows from one table match which rows from the other table.
+- One way to do this is by doing a full table scan, which is slow and inefficient.
+The better way is to use an index on the related columns, which allows MySQL to quickly retrieve the matching rows and combine them.
+- By properly indexing the related columns between tables, you can significantly improve the performance of your queries.

+## Subqueries

+- Runs a separate query inside your main query.
+- One advantage of using subqueries is that you don't have to join all the data together and perform a `DISTINCT` operation after trimming it down.